 Most people experience some type of anxiety in their everyday lives.
 Like stress, anxiety can be a motivator.
 However, when anxiety becomes so excessive to the point where it is debilitating, that is when therapeutic interventions become necessary.
 It is imperative for each individual to be able to identify the triggers that cause their anxiety.
 With the help of the expertly trained clinicians at Victory Bay, clients will be able to identify these triggers and then coping skills for dealing with anxiety can be developed.
 After all, we cannot eliminate anxiety.
 We can, however, learn how to manage it.

 Depression afflicts many people at various points in their lives.
 It is important to be able to distinguish between the two main types of depression: situational and clinical.
 Situational depression occurs after a specific event or a series of events in a person’s life.
 It can usually be pinpointed to an approximate time period.
 It is a feeling categorized by grief and extreme sadness.
 With therapeutic interventions, situational depression can be treated.
 Clinical depression is that type of depression caused by a chemical imbalance within the brain.
 Clinical depression usually has a genetic component as it can be passed down from generation to generation.
 Unlike situational depression, there may be no specific event or events that cause the depression.
 Clinical depression can come on suddenly and without explanation.
 The most effective way for clinical depression to be treated is through a combination of therapeutic interventions and psychotropic medications, such as antidepressants, to help correct chemical imbalances.
 These can help ensure recovery (American Psychological Association; the Encyclopedia of Psychology).
-The staff at Victory Bay will be able to help clients identify the particular type of depression they have and the most effective way to treat it.
+The staff at our dual diagnosis treatment center in NJ will be able to help clients identify the particular type of depression they have and the most effective way to treat it.